G. LANCE CALKIN (1859/1936) - PAGE 1

 'NO, MY BOY, I MUST BE LAST; THAT'S THE WAY AT SEA.'
 Do read the words on this page about this 1896 work.
 It would seem that the artist gave the Captain of the Goliath the face of Lance's father George!
 The name of the Captain of the Goliath was, I read, retired Staff Commander William Sutherland Bourchier R.N.
 See this page re the Goliath.

 In May 2008, a framed painting of the work was first available via e-Bay.
 See also item #15 below, which is the same or at least a most similar image.
 It would seem that the e-Bay vendor of that item is unsure as to exactly what his painting is.
 It is, physically, an oil on board, 15 3/4 x 19 3/4 inches in size, in a larger frame.
-Do visit the e-Bay listing by clicking on thumbnail image #15 below for more information.
+Do click on the thumbnail image referenced #15 below.

-A rather damaged copy of the print was e-Bay available - 23 1/2 x 19 inches in size.
+A rather damaged copy of the print was e-Bay available in 2010 - 23 1/2 x 19 inches in size.
 Which has great detail & some very fine colours indeed.
-Detail via #15 below.
+The listing is long gone, however.
+See item 15 below.
+The work was featured on the cover of 'Sea Breezes' of Apl.
+1987.
+The index to that issue stated that the work was reproduced by kind permission of Thurrock Museums Department.

 Christian De Wet (a famous Boer leader) - Portrait by Lance Calkin.
 I thought I had this in a larger size but clearly I do not!